A Survey on Large Language Models for Recommendation: Findings

 \subsection{Evaluation Issues}

 \textbf{Generation Controlling.} As we mentioned before, many studies have employed large-scale models as recommendation systems by providing carefully designed instructions.
 For these LLMs, the output should strictly adhere to the given instruction format, such as providing binary responses (yes or no) or generating a ranked list.
 However, in practical applications, the output of LLMs may deviate from the desired output format.
 For instance, the model may produce responses in incorrect formats or even refuse to provide an answer~\cite{DBLP:journals/corr/abs-2305-02182}.
+And, generative models struggle to perform well in list-wise recommendation tasks due to their training data and autoregressive training mode, which make them less capable of handling ranking problems with multiple items.
+This issue cannot be resolved through fine-tuning, as there is no ground truth for ranking multiple items in a sequence in real-world scenarios.
+Therefore, it is difficult to apply autoregressive training logic based on sequence.
+PRP (Pairwise Ranking Prompting)~\cite{qin2023large} proposes pairwise ranking for listwise tasks with LLM, which enumerates all pairs and performs a global aggregation to generate a score for each item.
+However, this logic is time consuming in the inference process.
 Therefore, addressing the challenge of ensuring better control over the output of LLMs is a pressing issue that needs to be resolved.

-\textbf{Evaluation Criteria.} If the task performed by LLMs are standard recommendation tasks, such as rating prediction or item ranking, we can employ existing evaluation metrics for evaluation, e.g., NDCG, MSE, etc. However, LLMs also have strong generative capabilities, making them suitable for generative recommendation tasks~\cite{DBLP:journals/corr/abs-2304-03516}.
+\textbf{Evaluation Criteria.} If the tasks performed by LLMs are standard recommendations, such as rating prediction or item ranking, we can employ existing evaluation metrics for evaluation, e.g., NDCG, MSE, etc. However, LLMs also have strong generative capabilities, making them suitable for generative recommendation tasks~\cite{DBLP:journals/corr/abs-2304-03516}.
 Following the generative recommendation paradigm, LLMs can generate items that have never appeared in the historical data and recommend them to users.
 In this scenario, evaluating the generative recommendation capability of LLMs remains an open question.

 \textbf{Datasets.} Currently, most of the research in this area primarily tests the recommendation capability and zero/few-shot capability of LLMs using datasets like MovieLens, Amazon Books, and similar benchmarks.
 However, this may bring the following two potential issues.
 First, compared to real-world industrial datasets, these datasets are relatively small in scale and may not fully reflect the recommendation capability of LLMs.
 Second, the items in these datasets, such as movies and books, may have related information that appeared in the pre-training data of LLMs.
 This could introduce bias in evaluating the few-zero-shot learning capability of LLMs.
 Currently, we still lack a suitable benchmark for conducting a more comprehensive evaluation.